git/git.github.io/SoC-2019-Microprojects.md

 to use the dir-iterator to simplify the code.
 Do only one conversion per microproject.

+### Let `git fetch <remote> HEAD` use the current branch name

+When fetching from a remote, one can specify which ref(s) to fetch.
+There is no convenient way to specify the current branch, though, and `HEAD` may be a good shortcut.
+Or `@`.
+Or `-`.

+### Teach `git range-diff` new tricks

+When contributing patches to Git, developers often need to compare in what form those patches made it upstream (e.g. to pick up fixes made by the Git maintainer in preparation for a new iteration).
+In such a case, a `--left-only` (or `--right-only`) option would come in real handy, to allow `git range-diff --left-only <branch>..upstream/pu` to skip commits that are upstream only (as there will be a metric ton of them).

+Another neat trick that could come in real handy at times would be to teach `git range-diff` to compare a local branch to a patch series that is provided as an mbox, e.g. to use `git range-diff` to see whether a given patch series on the mailing list has made it into git.git's `pu` branch yet.

 ## How to find other ideas for microprojects

 If you don't like for some reason the above microprojects or if you